-Every junior designer dreams of becoming an art director, but what do they actually do?
-Three leading art directors explain what the role entails and offer tips on how to become one.
+Three leading art directors explain what the role entails and offer advice on how to become one yourself.

 The job of art director exists in a number of creative fields, including advertising, marketing, publishing, film and television, web design, and video games.It generally involves managing a team of designers working on a creative project, but the degree of responsibility and autonomy can vary.

 We asked three leading art directors to share their thoughts and experiences on the role.
 Read on...